wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

     * Click <strong>Tools</strong> to transform secrets data (Wrap, Lookup, Unwrap, Rewrap, Random, Hash)

+    ### Upper-right GUI menu

+    * Click <tt>Client count</tt> at the right to <a href="#HCPUsage">view and manage HCP usage</a>

     <a name="SignOut"></a>

     ### Sign Out

-    PROTIP: Don't keep sessions open when you don't need it.
+23. PROTIP: Don't keep sessions open when you don't need it.

-23. When you're done, click on the head icon at the upper-right corner and select "Sign Out":
+    Click on the head icon at the upper-right corner and select "Sign Out":

     <img alt="vault-hcp-signout-231x217.jpg" width="231" height="217" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1675424348/vault-hcp-signout-231x217_syf1oq.jpg">